rki-mf1/clean/README.md

 #### Using Docker

 ##### Easy

-If you dont have experience with bioinformatic tools just copy the commands into your terminal to set everything up:
+If you don't have experience with bioinformatic tools just copy the commands into your terminal to set everything up:

 ```bash
 sudo apt-get install -y docker-ce docker-ce-cli containerd.io